Esri/public-transit-tools/better-bus-buffers/UsersGuide.md

 * You need the Desktop Advanced (ArcInfo) license in order to run the *Count Trips in Polygon Buffers around Stops* tool.

 ##Data requirements
 * A valid GTFS dataset.
-Your GTFS dataset must contain a calendar.txt file.
 If your GTFS dataset has blank values for arrival_time and departure_time in stop_times.txt, you will not be able to run this tool.
 * For some functionality, a network dataset with street data for your area of interest.
 * For the *Count Trips at Points* tool, a feature class of your points of interest.